-The Akarca project is located in northwestern Turkey and is an EMX grassroots district scale discovery highlighted by six separate gold-silver mineralized centers occurring within a district-scale area.
-The Akarca project has been sold to to Çiftay İnşaat Taahhüt ve Ticaret A.Ş. ("Çiftay "), a privately owned Turkish company, for US$2M cash, stage gold bullion payments (or the cash equivalent), work commitments and a sliding scale 1% - 3% royalty on production that is uncapped and cannot be reduced (see Company news release dated August 8, 2016).
+The Akarca royalty property, located in northwestern Turkey, is an organically generated district scale discovery highlighted by six low sulfidation gold-silver mineralized prospects.
+Akarca was sold to Çiftay İnşaat Taahhüt ve Ticaret A.Ş.
+(Ciftay), a privately owned Turkish company, for US$2 million cash, staged pre-production payments, work commitments and a sliding scale 1% - 3% royalty on production that is uncapped and cannot be reduced. (see Company news release dated August 8, 2016).

-The geology at Akarca is dominated by conglomerates and sandstones that unconformably overlie schists, limestones and granitic basement.
+Akarca’s geology is dominated by conglomerates and sandstones that unconformably overlie schists, limestones and granitic basement.
 The gold-silver zones occur as structurally focused vein-style mineralization, as well as disseminated-style mineralization in silicified hanging and footwall zones.
 The quartz veins typically host higher-grade mineralization, while the silicified halos in the wall-rocks host lower-grade disseminated mineralization.